 The final requirement for the degree is an essay (for performance practice emphasis students) or a thesis consisting either of a composition or a scholarly research work, along with a related public performance.
 Candidates for the MA degree normally complete their graduate recital (Music 298) and thesis (Music 299) during the final quarter of enrollment.
 Students are required to complete 60 quarter credits of study (equivalent to 12 full-credit courses).

-Additional information is available by contacting Samuel Shalhoub, Music Graduate Advisor, at (831) 459-3199 or email@example.com.
+Additional information is available by contacting the Music Graduate Advisor at firstname.lastname@example.org or (831) 459-3199.

 MA graduates in music (with tracks in performance practice, ethnomusicology and composition) will demonstrate proficiency: